ifremer-bioinformatics/samba/docs/usage.md

 ## Data integrity

 This process is optional and checks if input datasets are correctly demultiplexed, if primers ratio is high enough, if metadata file is well-formed and creates a CSV report.
+Please note that the header of your input data must contain the barcode as in the follonwing example : @M00176:65:000000000-A41FR:1:2114:9875:23134 1:N:0:CAACTAGA

 ### `--data_integrity_enable`